International Business, Strategy and Innovation Academic Group

 Moreover, alignment of working practices and the harnessing of collaborative activities between different international contexts remains fractious despite a consensus that such co-action is paramount for modern business success.

-These problems resonate with a set of core questions that the IBSI group has been addressing:
+These problems resonate with a set of core questions that we have been addressing through out research:

 - How to optimise and harmonise different decision-making approaches for successful strategising?